Skip to main content

 Managing users

-The features within are only available to Slack workspaces on Enterprise Grid plans.
+The features within are only available to Slack workspaces on an Enterprise plan.

 Don't have a paid plan?
 Join the Developer Program and provision a fully-featured sandbox for free.